The Parisian (film): Plot

 The next morning, Mrs. Wilson calls again.
 Brigitte answers and sets up lunch for Mrs. Wilson and Michel for that afternoon.
-Mrs. Wilson shows up, still infatuated with Michel, and kisses him as Brigitte watches.
-Brigitte plays the role of maid, but is surly as she serves Mrs. Wilson.
+Mrs. Wilson arrives, still infatuated with Michel, and kisses him as Brigitte watches.
+Brigitte poses as a maid, but is surly as she serves Mrs. Wilson.
 Michel's office calls and Brigitte picks up.
-She pretends to be having a phone conversation with Charles and later says that she is going to the embassy to meet him.
-Meanwhile, Mrs. Wilson storms off after finding out Brigitte is Michel's wife.
+She pretends to be having a phone conversation with Charles and later tells Michel that she is going to the embassy to meet him.
+Meanwhile, Mrs. Wilson storms off after learning that Brigitte is Michel's wife.
 As the women leave, Michel's office calls back, and he realises Brigitte lied about having a date with Charles.

-However, she does go to the embassy and meets Charles, who decides to cancel his plan to open a nursery with the Queen and instead spend the afternoon with Brigitte.
-He offers to fly her in a new fighter jet to have tea with the Queen of the United Kingdom, and Brigitte accepts.
-At the airport, Brigitte calls Michel to brag that she is flying with Charles.
-However, Michel does not believe her.
+However, Brigitte does go to the embassy and meets Charles, who cancels his plan to open a nursery with the Queen and instead spends the afternoon with Brigitte.
+He offers to fly her in a new fighter jet to have tea with the Queen of England, and Brigitte accepts.
+At the airport, Brigitte calls Michel to brag that she is flying with Charles, but Michel does not believe her.
 As they fly off, Charles decides not to go to London, but instead fly to Nice and go for a swim.
 After swimming, Charles and Brigitte go to a restaurant, where he is mistaken for a rowdy local.
-The other locals stop them from leaving and a fight occurs until they realise he is actually the Prince.
+The other locals stop them from leaving and a fight breaks out until they realise he is actually the Prince.

 Meanwhile, the President and Michel realise Charles actually did leave with Brigitte and is not sick with a migraine as is told to the press.
 Michel becomes enraged with jealously and goes to see Charles to prove he is not sick.
 However, the Queen stalls him until Charles returns, acting sick.
 Michel apologises for his apparent mistake.

 Later, when Brigitte tells Michel she went to Nice with Charles, he does not believe her.
 They promise to always tell each other the truth, but when Brigitte again says she was with Charles, Michel still does not believe her.
-Ultimately, Brigitte tells him she was at the cinema with a friend and crosses her fingers.
+Ultimately, Brigitte tells him she was at the cinema with a friend and crosses her fingers behind her back.